 - CloudEndure Migration — This automated lift-and-shift solution is free for 90 days.

 There are also several tools for migrating data and files, including AWS Snowball, AWS Snowball Edge, AWS Snowmobile, AWS DataSync, and AWS Transfer for SFTP.
 You can get more details on these and other services from AWS.
+You can also skill-up more generally with Amazon and their services through a certification.

 Microsoft Azure cloud migration tools